 Of course, where you’re going, for how long, and what time of year will affect this list, requiring heavier or lighter clothing, differences in food and whether you should invest in an ultralight sleeping pad or other ultralight gear to help you save a pound of weight; however, this basic backpacking gear checklist should illuminate the core backpacking gear that will keep you healthy, sheltered, warm, and on the go, including some associated gear that is more easily forgotten — or just nice to have.

-- AIR MATTRESS/SLEEPING PAD — While you might be tired enough to sleep on rocks, get a decent, lightweight pad and have more fun.
-Read, “How to Choose an Ultralight Backpacking Sleeping Pad.”
+AIR MATTRESS/SLEEPING PAD — While you might be tired enough to sleep on rocks, get a decent, lightweight pad and have more fun.
+Read, “10 Best Sleeping Pads.”